top of page

 She, like her father, no doubt believed it essential that operation of one of earth's more powerful healing spots be kept simple, affordable and service-oriented for any and all who might drive up the hill seeking the land's special restorative powers.

-No room for any get-rich-quick schemes, unseemly preoccupation trying to ramp up revenue with lure of fancy lodgings or dining -- or subsidizing costs by re-purposing use of the grounds to more private-minded ends and suffering sharing it with a select public to generate enough cash to compensate for the intrusion onto what could be thought as one's own private estate to do with whatever one pleased.
+No room for any get-rich-quick schemes, unseemly preoccupation trying to ramp up revenue with lure of fancy lodgings or dining -- or subsidizing costs by re-purposing use of the grounds to more private-minded ends and suffering sharing it with a select public as if only to generate enough cash to compensate for the intrusion onto what was thought as one's own private estate to do with whatever one pleased.

 There was no such worldly nonsense afoot then.
-Only enough was charged visitors to cover everyday costs, maintenance, and the live-on grounds manager's living expenses and small salary, maybe a modest improvement now and then.
-Operations under the Stewarts and, later, the Sacramento masons, seemed to often run close to break-even or even a small loss...apparently more or less acceptable to all parties concerned.
+Only enough was charged visitors to cover everyday costs, maintenance, and the live-on grounds manager's living expenses plus a small salary, maybe a modest improvement now and then.
+Operations under the Stewarts, and later the Sacramento masons, seemed to often run close to break-even or even a small loss...apparently more or less acceptable to all parties concerned.

 For the place was never about making money.
 It was a rare public-spirited endeavor.
-One dedicated to providing affordable natural purification, healing and rejuvenation as an altruistic service to a weary humanity.
+One dedicated to providing affordable natural purification, healing and rejuvenation as a service to a weary humanity.

-It was essentially a public trust, a love-of-service, nonprofit-in-spirit enterprise devoted to enabling city-choked travelers and locals to purify, heal and rejuvenate in its accessible wild nature, roughing it with only basic amenities provided while focusing on detoxing, unwinding and healing Mother Nature's simple way.
+It was essentially a public trust, a love-of-service, nonprofit-in-spirit enterprise, devoted to enabling city-choked travelers and locals to purify, heal and rejuvenate in its accessible wild nature, roughing it, with only basic amenities provided, while focusing on detoxing, unwinding and healing Mother Nature's way.

 "It's a 24-hour day.
 It's like a child - you're always caring for it, nurturing it, trying to make it better." -- Crystal Foggy, co-manager, with sister Astra, 2004-5, daughters of former longtime absentee legal steward, John Foggy